-Unfortunately, too many vendors do their own thing.
-This means that manufacturers often reinvent the wheel for their digital signage solutions and develop their own broadcast language along with control commands.
-They do not publish documentation and do not work together.
+Unfortunately, most vendors do not care about standards.
+This means that reinventing the wheel and developing proprietary broadcast languages along with control commands.
+They do not publish documentation and their software is an isolated solution.

 This would be comparable to an audio amplifier that only works with CD players from the same manufacturer.

 If you're looking for a digital signage solution, you'll find that many vendors will euphemistically sell you these dependencies as “one-stop shopping”.
 Luckily, a non-disclosure agreement and enough money, you might get access to an interface with a premium vendor.

 For some years now, however, there have been efforts to change that.

 With the open license-free multimedia language SMIL, an officially adopted standard now exists.
 The language is powerful and able to map any use case, even for interactive digital signage.